 In 2010, she was a Reynolds Distinguished Visitor at Washington and Lee University in Virginia.
 She was named a media fellow by the Japan Society of New York in 2002, and also was a Knight-Wallace Fellow at the University of Michigan in 1999-2000.
 And in 1989-1990, she was chosen as a Knight-Bagehot Fellow in Business and Economics Journalism at Columbia University.

 She has written four books, most notably 2003′s acclaimed The End of Detroit: How the Big Three Lost Their Grip on the American Car Market, which foresaw the collapse of Detroit carmakers.
 Also published by Random House, it appeared in paperback in 2004.
 The German newsmagazine Stern dubbed her “the bravest woman in Detroit” for writing The End of Detroit, and her book has been used as a text at a number of universities.
 It also inspired the name of a rock band.

 Her most recent book, The Selling of the American Economy: How Foreign Companies Are Remaking the American Dream, was published in October 2009 by Random House.
 The book was excerpted in The New York Times and the International Herald Tribune, and featured on National Public Radio.

-She holds an undergraduate degree from Michigan State University and a graduate degree from Columbia.
+She holds an undergraduate degree from Michigan State University and did her graduate work at Columbia.